Pioneer SE-C3T wired earphones | Review

 But with a multitude of listening options, including wireless, and price ranges; what to choose when audio quality and cost are two of the prime considerations?

-Here is my take on the SE-C3T earphones, which first arrived in 2017, designed and produced by the Pioneer Corporation, which was founded by Japanese businessman Nozomu Matsumoto in 1938; and now in its 80th anniversary year.
+Here is my take on the SE-C3T earphones, which first arrived in 2017, designed and produced by the Pioneer Corporation, which was founded by Japanese businessman Nozomu Matsumoto in 1938; and celebrated its 80th anniversary in 2018.

 An indirect quote from a recent Pioneer slogan: – ‘Sound.
 Vision.
 Soul.
 Everyone’s got soul.
 Pioneer truly believes in the power of sound and vision to ‘move the heart and touch the soul’.